timm/ish/README.md

 <img align=right src="http://www.lisperati.com/lisplogo_warning_256.png">

-Please enjoy tinkering with all my useful (ish)  LISP.
+Please enjoy tinkering with all my useful (ish)  LISP code.
 I learn most about programming by reading code from other people.
 Here, I present together some of their most useful LISP tricks (plus a few of my own).
 Enjoy!

+Right now, `ISH` is just a bunch of cool little LISP tools.
+But the long term
+goal of this code is to build a workbench
+for experiemnting with programming languages, data mining, and optimization (and how those three things can be usefully combined).

 To help you along,
 my code has no  huge monoliths.
 Instead: